-(2) 2×4’s to height you want your ledge ( Length used in video: 7 ft for 9 ft ceilings)
+- 2 x 2×4’s to length (height) you want your ledge ( Length used in the video: 7 ft for 9 ft ceilings)

-(All these sizes are customizable to your space)
+All these sizes are customizable to your own space.

-– Carpet the pole leaving the top and bottom bare.
+Measure and cut some carpet pieces to fit the remaining wood parts.
+Carpet only the pole leaving the top and bottom bare.
 Be sure to wrap carpet tightly as you go, starting in the middle of the backside.

 Install the top rails lining them up on the edge of the ledge with the back flush with the back of the ledge where it will butt against the wall.
 Use 2 2.5” wood screws per rail going from the bottom of the ledge up in to the rails.

-Drill holes through supports and install each one in to at least two studs using 3” wood screws, 1 screw per stud is more then enough.
+Drill holes through the supports and install each one into at least two studs using 3” wood screws, 1 screw per stud is more than enough.

-Install the ledge on top of the supports using two 2.5” wood screws in to each support from the top down in to the supports.
+Install the ledge on top of the supports using two 2.5” wood screws.
+Screw into each support from the top down.

-Install the pole, place under the ledge at desired location, make sure the pole is level on all sides, insert 3-4 3” wood screws through the ledge in to the pole
+Install the pole under the ledge at your desired location.
+Make sure the pole is level on all sides, insert 3-4 3” wood screws through the ledge into the pole.

 Enjoy watching your cat explore his or her new space.

 While I hope this guide was useful in some way I understand that not everyone is handy with tools.
-If this was all a bit to much DIY and you are still wanting a cat perch or ledge for your cat than here are some of our recommendations.
+If this was all a bit too much DIY and you are still wanting a cat perch or ledge for your cat then here are some of our recommendations.